MikroElektronika/mikrosdk_click_v2/clicks/efuse2/details.md

 ### Application Task

-> eFuse 2 click board uses USB UART log to display operating voltage, OVLO, UVLO and current limit condition.
+> eFuse 2 Click board uses USB UART log to display operating voltage, OVLO, UVLO and current limit condition.
 This firmware provides the functions to set the operating voltage and current limiting conditions in order to provide the threshold of the fault conditions.
 > When one of the fault conditions is met, the microcontroller is notified via INT pin which is checked by the app to initiate a shutdown mode.
 All data logs write on USB UART changes every 2000 milliseconds.

 ```c